Discussions within a homepage: https://81018.com/s4a/

 Just silliness?
 I don’t think so.
 And given the gravity of the inherent nihilism within the big bang model, it is most important that the two leading theorists for it, be intellectually honest, even after a lifetime of devotion to it.
 Everyone must be prepared to challenge their most cherished concepts.

 We all need to reconsider the necessity of a big bang.
 Thank you.

 * * * * *

-of the big bang theory.
-This note was sent to Prof Dr. Guth via email and it was titled, Inflationary processes:
+This note is a result of a posting about the so-called Inflationary Epoch.
+In 1978 and 1979 Alan Guth of MIT wrote groundbreaking works whereby his concept of The Inflationary Universe became part of the core anatomy of the big bang theory.
+This note was sent to Prof Dr. Guth via email and it was titled, Inflationary processes.

-July 6, 2016 The First Email
+The First Email: July 6, 2016

 TO: Prof. Dr. Alan Guth, Victor F. Weisskopf Professor of Physics, MIT

 I was born in July 1947, so you are my senior; and, I write with admiration and respect for what you have accomplished.
 There is a special confidence that one gets from affirmations especially from being published.
 It seems so very eternal.